 The RI-industry relationship can follow two models in this context:

-- Industry as a user: In this model, industry approaches an RI with a specific problem or innovation need that requires the specialized expertise, resources, or facilities only the RI can provide.
+Industry as a user: In this model, industry approaches an RI with a specific problem or innovation need that requires the specialized expertise, resources, or facilities only the RI can provide.
 Industry partners utilize the RI as a resource to meet specific research and development needs.
-Industry requests contract research projects with the RI, to use its facilities to test prototypes, explore new technologies, and conduct both basic and applied research.
-This model enables industry to tackle complex challenges or validate innovative products within the RI’s advanced experimental environment.
+Industry requests contract research projects with the RI to use its facilities to test prototypes, explore new technologies, and conduct both basic and applied research.
+This model enables the industry to tackle complex challenges or validate innovative products within the RI’s advanced experimental environment.

-- Industry as a supplier: In this model, industry partners act as suppliers in response to specific technological needs identified by the RI.
+Industry as a supplier: In this model, industry partners act as suppliers in response to specific technological needs identified by the RI.
 New cutting-edge solutions often originate from RIs seeking specialized components or services to support their unique scientific objectives.
 The RI initiates the collaboration, reaching out to an industry partner when it identifies a need or gap for a new technology or service that requires industry support to be developed, improved, scaled, validated or commercialized.
 This collaboration is often rooted in the RI’s expertise and preliminary R&D findings, where industry involvement is essential to increase TRL or deploy the technology at a commercial level.
-Instead of the standard procurement route, when there is a gap in the market for the required solution, contract research enables industry to step-in to develop tailored solutions, with the input of the RI as a user.
+Instead of the standard procurement route, when there is a gap in the market for the required solution, contract research enables the industry to step-in to develop tailored solutions, with the input of the RI as a user.
 In this model, both partners share objectives for mutual benefit.
 For the RI, this means access to highly customized, advanced tools and components needed for their research.
 For the industry partner, it provides an opportunity to refine and potentially commercialize new products, advancing their market presence with technology developed through close collaboration with scientific experts.

-By positioning industry either as supplier or user within this contract research framework, specific research needs can be fulfilled, and the ENVRI innovation ecosystem can be strengthened through long-term, strategic collaborations between RIs and industry.
+By positioning the industry either as supplier or user within this contract research framework, specific research needs can be fulfilled, and the ENVRI innovation ecosystem can be strengthened through long-term, strategic collaborations between RIs and industry.

-Collaboration Models Matrix: Contract Research |
+Collaboration Models Matrix: Contract Research

-Type |
+Type

-Benefits for partners |
+Benefits for partners

-Agreements to facilitate collaboration |
+Agreements to facilitate collaboration

 Industry as a user